bakerkretzmar/laravel-deploy-preview/README.md

 If this input parameter contains multiple lines, each line will be treated as a different Forge server, and the action will deploy to whichever server has the fewest sites already running on it.

-> **Note**: The action currently only deploys to one server; if you list multiple servers, it will use the server with the lowest load, not all of the servers.
+> **Note**: The action currently only deploys to one server; if you list multiple servers, it will use the first one.

 Example: